The co-op bookstore for avid readers

 About the Author

-MEG HOWREY is a former professional ballet dancer and actress.
-She is the author of the novels The Wanderers, The Cranes Dance, and Blind Sight, and a coauthor of the bestselling novel City of Dark Magic and of City of Lost Dreams, published under the pen name Magnus Flyte.
-Her nonfiction has appeared in Vogue and the Los Angeles Review of Books.
-She currently lives in Los Angeles.
+MEG HOWREY is the author of the novels The Wanderers, The Cranes Dance, Blind Sight, and most recently, They're Going to Love You, which was a New York Times Best Book of the Month and a New Yorker Best Book of 2022.
+She is also the coauthor of the bestselling novels City of Dark Magic and City of Lost Dreams, published under the pen name Magnus Flyte.
+Her nonfiction has appeared in Vogue and The Los Angeles Review of Books.
+A former professional dancer, she currently lives in Los Angeles.

 Critics’ reviews